Electrical COC Quote

 Sandton - Fourways - Dainfern - Broadacres - Witkoppen - North Riding - Kya Sand - Magaliessig

-The price of a CoC certificate starts anywhere from R850, this cost may depend upon the type in addition to the size of the premises.
+The cost of a CoC certificate starts anywhere from R850 – R1500+, this cost may depend on the type in addition to the size of the premises.

-The Coc certificate costing will only cover the Coc certificate, and if there are any modifications to be made to the electrical components of the premises this will need to be paid over and above the cost.
-A Coc certificate guarantees that:
+R850.00 – R1500+ will pay for the cost of the certificate only, if there are any changes to be made to the electrical components of the premises, this will need to be paid over and above the cost.
+A CoC guarantees that:

-• All electrical circuits are functioning professionally and efficiently.
+• All electrical circuits are operating correctly and efficiently.

 • Your property is safe against any potential shocks or fires.

-An Electrical Compliance Certificate (ECoC) is a legal document that guarantees the electrical work on your property complies with the South African National Standards as stipulated in the Electrical Installations Occupational Health and Safety Act.
+The Electrical Compliance Certificate (ECoC) document is to guarantee that the electrical work on the property meets standard and adhere to the South African National Standards as stipulated in the Electrical Installations Occupational Health and Safety Act.

-When selling off a property the owner has the duty of providing a legal Electrical Compliance Certificate as well as an electrical fence certificate of compliance in cases where there are electric fences before any property can be transferred.
+When selling a property the owner has the responsibility of providing a valid Electrical Compliance Certificate as well as an electrical fence certificate of compliance in cases where there are electric fences before any property may be transferred.

-Before an electrical contractor can provide a CoC certificate they need to be certified and certified with the Department Of Labour (D.O.L), and this may be validated by the E.C.A (Electrical Contractors Association) or the Department of Labour.
+Prior to issuing a CoC electrical certificate, qualified electrical contractors need to be certified with the Department Of Labour (D.O.L), this can be inspected by the E.C.A (Electrical Contractors Association or the Department of Labour.

-See below what is Qualified Electrician will perform during and Electrical Compliance Certificate (ECoC inspection
+The list below is what a Certified Electrician will perform during and Electrical Compliance Certificate (ECoC) inspection

-• Make sure the kind of wiring system is safe and in good condition.
+• Make certain the kind of wiring system is safe and in good condition.

-• Ensure that the fuse box is fitted with a trip switch
+• Make sure that the fuse box is fitted with a trip switch

 • Make certain that switches, sockets and light fittings are operating correctly.

-• Inspect that the premises are earthed and bonded properly.
+• Inspect that the premises are earthed and bonded correctly.

-• Make sure that the switch box is labelled properly and includes the correct warnings.
+• Ensure that the switch box is labelled properly and includes the appropriate warnings.

-When you sell your property it is your responsibility as a seller to make sure the property has a valid CoC, so you would need to set up an electrical inspection well before the property can be registered in the buyer’s name.
-If any new electrical work has been done on the house you are required to get a new ECoC.
+It is the homeowners responsibility to ensure the property has as valid CoC as well as arranging an electrical inspection prior to the property can be registered in the buyer’s name.
+Once the electrical work has been completed, the home seller will be required to get a new ECoC.

-The starting cost for an Electrical Compliance Certificate can range from R850, this price will depend on the sort of premises as domestic, commercial and industrial properties will have various costs.
+Electrical Compliance Certificate can cost you from R850.00 upwards, and this depends upon the type of premises being inspected like domestic, commercial and industrial properties will have different costs.

-This fee will only cover the cost of the certificate and any changes that need to be made to the electrical components of the premises will need to be paid over and above this cost.
-The CoC will only be given to the house owner by the qualified electrician as soon as all the electrical components of the house are in line with the required regulations.
+This price will only cover the cost of the certificate and any adjustments that need to be made to the electrical components of the premises will need to be paid over and above this price.
+The CoC will only be given to the house owner by the certified electrician once all the electrical components of your home remain in line with the required regulations.

-Any addition or alteration made to the electrical components of a property that already has a CoC will need a supplementary CoC certificate for the addition or change, always keeping both CoC’s all together.
+Any alterations made to the electrical components on the property that currently has a CoC will need another CoC certificate for the additions or alterations, thus keeping them both all together.

-How many hours will it take for a licensed electrician to assess and provide a Certificate of Compliance (CoC for the property?What is the estimated time for a licensed electrician to inspect and provide a Certificate of Compliance (CoC for a property?
+How many hours will it take for a licensed electrician to inspect and issue a Certificate of Compliance (CoC for the property?What is the approximated time for a qualified electrician to evaluate and issue a Certificate of Compliance (CoC for a property?

-The size of the property will establish how long the assessment will take, this can be two to three hours.
+Basing on the size of the property this could take anywhere between two to three hours.

 • Private and Secure